-Foreign nationals who wish to travel to the United States must typically undergo several processes in order to get a visa and be allowed entry to the country.
+Many foreign nationals who wish to travel to the United States need to get a visa to be allowed entry to the country.
 In some cases, the individual may need to go through an interview process conducted at a U.S. embassy or consulate.

 During the visa interview, a consular officer will assess all of the required documents and information submitted by the applicant.
 After reviewing the documents and information, the consulate office may then determine if the applicant’s visa should be approved or rejected.